Developing a planning framework at Wolborough

 The Local Plan allocation is for 120 hectares of land in this area for a high quality development of at least 1500 homes including 20% affordable homes, combined with community facilities such as a community building and local shops, a road linking the A380 with the A381 and a network of walking/cycling routes.
 Around half of the space will be green, open spaces, complementing the award-winning Decoy Country Park, not encroaching on it.

-The Wolborough Development Plan Document (DPD) proposals would help to facilitate new jobs, new market and affordable homes, new education facilities, new community spaces and essential transport links.
+The Wolborough Development Plan Document (DPD) proposals will help to facilitate new jobs, new market and affordable homes, new education facilities, new community spaces and essential transport links.

 6. Why are these homes needed?